nus-tic4001-AY2021S1/ip/docs/README.md

 ### `event` - Adding an event task

-The keyword 'event' with description can be **upper and lowercase letters**.the outcome will not include the keyword with date adn time format: dd MMM yyyy, hh:mm a
+1.The keyword 'event' with description can be **upper and lowercase letters**.
-If you key in the keyword without description.
+1.The outcome will not include the keyword with date adn time format: dd MMM yyyy, hh:mm a 1.If you key in the keyword without description.
 There will be an error message:☹ OOPS!!!
 The description of a event cannot be empty.
--If you missing the date and time or /by, there will be an reminder message:"Please specify the event date and time"
+1.If you missing the date and time or /by, there will be an reminder message:"Please specify the event date and time"
 Format: event  Description /by dd/mm/yyyy HHmm

 Example of usage: